ethicalhackingplayground/pathbuster/README.md

 - [x] Pathbuster will now give you an eta on when the tool will finish processing all jobs.
 - [x] Added in a **--skip-brute** argument, so you have the choice to perform a directory brute force or not.
 - [x] Replaced **--match-status** with **--pub-status** and **--int-status** so we have more control over the detection stage.
+- [x] Added in a **--skip-validation** argument which is used to bypass known protected endpoints using traversals.
+- [x] Added in a **--header** argument which is used to add in additonal headers into each request.
 ---